 - Add coconut milk, tomatoes and water.
 It will look like a lot of liquid but the lentils will absorb it and it will reduce.

-- Serve this red lentil curry with rice or scoop up the creamy lentils with some naan or roti bread
+- Serve this red lentil curry with rice, coconut lime rice or scoop up the creamy lentils with some naan or roti bread

 - For a vegetable boost, serve with cauliflower rice, some steamed or roasted vegetables or stir through some frozen peas at the end of the cooking (great for cooling down meals for toddlers too!)